 - Scrub or peel the carrots and parsnips, then slice them into 1-inch pieces.
 Wash the mushrooms and cut them in half.
 Peel the onion and slice it into 1-inch wide wedges.
 Wash the radishes, cut off their stems and roots, then slice each one in half.

 - Transfer the baking sheet to the oven and roast for 20 minutes.
 Carefully remove the baking sheet from the oven, give the vegetables a good stir, then return them to the oven and roast for an additional 15-20 minutes, or until the vegetables are tender and have browned on the edges.
-Don't be alarmed if the marinade blackens on the baking sheet, that part will not be scooped up with the vegetables.
+Don't be alarmed if the marinade blackens on the baking sheet; this part will not be scooped up with the vegetables.

 - While the vegetables are roasting, finely chop a handful of fresh parsley.
 Transfer the roasted vegetables to a bowl or serving platter and sprinkle the chopped parsley over top just before serving.